orhunulusahin/praatvscode/README.md

 ![syntax_after](/assets/syntax_after.png)

 At a glance, the user knows what is a string, what is a comment, what is a function, what type of variable went into what function, etc. Where applicable, highlighting is also specific to *existing* Praat keywords.
 This means that, for instance, the extension will not highlight everything followed by an ellipsis or a colon as a function.
 Instead, functions will only be highlighted when the spelling (including case) is correct.
-So, "get number of Strings" will not highlighted but "Get number of strings" will, to help with Praat's case-sensitivity.
-PraatVSCode does not impose its own color theme but simply uses the user-selected VSCode theme.
+So, "get number of Strings" will not be highlighted but "Get number of strings" will, to help with Praat's case-sensitivity.

+Note: PraatVSCode does not impose its own color theme but simply uses the user-selected VSCode theme.

 As of version 0.7.3, the extension provides highlighting and QoL features for TextGrid files as well.